 The configuration of program delivery varies with our affiliates across the country.
 Some programs deliver three modules per weekend (Friday evening and all day Saturday).
 This is the format in Saskatchewan.

-In Ontario, the program is delivered at Emmanuel College, University of Toronto over four Saturdays in October- November each year.
+In Ontario, the program is delivered at Emmanuel College, University of Toronto.
+It is currently being revised as a one-week program/retreat.
 The general format remains the same at each site with a practicum, a mentor-mentee relationship followed by a service of recognition and blessing at the completion of the program.